sucharitk/medriv/README.md

 # medriv
 code for data processing, statistical analysis, and generating figures for the paper on EEG correlates of binocular rivalry in long-term meditators

 Katyal, S., & Goldin, P. (2021).
-Neural correlates of nonjudgmental perception induced through meditation.
-Annals of the New York Academy of Sciences. https://doi.org/10.1111/nyas.14603
+Neural correlates of nonjudgmental perception induced through meditation. _Annals of the New York Academy of Sciences_. https://doi.org/10.1111/nyas.14603

 =================================================
 =================================================